Detect Bladder Cancer Early – At home urine test

 2. Take the sample

-Collect your urine sample at home then return the sample in the pre-paid Tracked 48 packaging.
+Collect your urine sample at home by carefully following the instructions provided.
+Return the sample in the pre-paid Tracked 48 packaging.

 sample-processing

-3. Sample is processed in an ISO15189 Accredited Lab
+3. Sample is processed in ISO15189 Accredited Lab

 genetic-counselling